 Step 3: Replace reusable plastic bottles.
 If you currently use a reusable plastic or Tritan bottle, replace it with stainless steel or glass when it is convenient.
 Do not rush -- the exposure from a reusable plastic bottle is lower than from single-use disposables.

 Step 4: Equip the family.
 Kids' bottles matter too.
 Hydro Flask, YETI, and Klean Kanteen all make kid-sized versions with straw lids.
 For very young children, Lifefactory makes glass baby bottles with silicone sleeves.
+For a full lineup sized for small hands, see our guide to the best plastic-free water bottles for kids.

 The cost of switching